glottospace/glottospace/cran-comments.md

 There were no ERRORS or WARNINGS.

-On Windows there were 3 NOTES, on Debian there was one additional NOTE:
+On Windows there were 6 NOTES.
+Here I address them one by one:

-* Possibly misspelled words in DESCRIPTION: I have checked the words and they are spelled correctly (related with package name, data sources, etc.)
+* Possibly misspelled words in DESCRIPTION: I have checked the words and they are spelled correctly (the words are related with the package name, data sources, etc.)

-* Reading CITATION file fails: I have gone at great lenghts to understand where this NOTE comes from, but I haven't been able to understand what it means, or how to fix it.
-If I type citation("glottospace"), the citation is printed.
-There is a file with the name CITATION in the folder 'inst/'
+* Reading CITATION file fails: I had formatted the CITATION file incorrectly.
+While citation("glottospace") gave the correct output, it was mentioned in the CRAN pretest.
+I have fixed this by changing the bibtype to 'Unpublished' instead of 'Article' (since the manuscript hasn't been published yet).
+In addition I have now wrapped as.person() within personList().

 * Non-standard files at top level: 'cran-comments.md' (this file) and 'news.md' (currently empty because this will be the first release).
 I have kept these files because they are required for a submission to CRAN.

+* Examples with elapsed time > 10s or elapsed time >5s.
+While CRAN pretest highlight these as two separate notes, I here address them together.
+The glottospace package works with several large online databases.
+When the user calls a function that requires any of these databases to be loaded, it first checks which version is available locally and what is the most recent online version.
+If the local version is outdated, the newest version will be downloaded, unpacked, reformatted etc. Because of these processing steps, it takes more time during the first run.
+I assume that CRAN pretests run examples only once, and I assume this is why they take more time.
+The functions in the package that download these databases provide messages to keep the user updated about what's happening behind the scenes.

 * The Debian pre-test indicated there were four files in the R directory.
 In the previous submission I had added those files to .Rbuildignore.
 This worked on the Windows pre-test, but not on Debian.
-I have now deleted all these files and added \dontrun{} to the examples that generated those files.
+I have now deleted all these files and also added \dontrun{} to the examples that generated those files.

 Thanks and kind regards,
 Sietze